 - What is an HSI?

-- Title V of the Higher Education Act defines Hispanic-Serving Institutions (HSIs) as (A) is an eligible institution; that (B) has an enrollment of undergraduate full-time equivalent students that is at least 25 percent Hispanic students at the end of the award year immediately preceding the date of application.
+- Title V of the Higher Education Act defines Hispanic-Serving Institutions (HSIs) as (A) an eligible institution; that (B) has an enrollment of undergraduate full-time equivalent students that is at least 25 percent Hispanic students at the end of the award year immediately preceding the date of application.
 Only US citizens and lawful permanent residents are counted for HSI designation.
 Institutions are eligible to apply for grants if they meet specific statutory and regulatory eligibility requirements.
 To be designated as an eligible institution of higher education, an institution must apply for and receive designation through an application process.

 - How many HSI higher education institutions are in the United States?